danibelenky/Interview_Fhenix/README.md

 this enforces (obvious) demand that the server will not be able to decrypt the message sent by the client (and it remains confidential).
 So, I believe it was a good choice for the implementation of the task.

-in my implementation I allowed a client to overwrite (update) a key.
+In my implementation I allowed a client to overwrite (update) a key.
 But it's an easy fix to block that option if needed.